-(1) Regulated entities subject to regulations which require them to maintain capital at agreed levels and so govern the availability of funds for distribution as dividends.
+Regulated entities subject to regulations which require them to maintain capital at agreed levels and so govern the availability of funds for distribution as dividends.

-All the above subsidiary undertakings are limited liability companies which are registered in England and Wales and operate in the United Kingdom except for Nationwide International Limited, which is registered and operates in the Isle of Man.
+All the above subsidiary undertakings are limited liability companies which are registered in England and Wales and operate in the United Kingdom.